 Drive for the Conditions

 Speed limits are based on perfect road conditions.
 In winter driving conditions, going 65 mph on the highway can be fatal.
 Use your judgment and reduce speed to what you think is safe.
-Also, don’t feel pressured by a driver behind you who is tailgating or flashing his lights.
+Also, don’t feel pressured by a driver behind you who is tailgating or flashing their lights.
 You know what’s safest for you.
 If necessary, pull to the side of the road to let the driver pass.

 Respect Snowplows

 Keep a distance of at least 70 feet (four car lengths) behind a snowplow.
-This will help ensure that you are not in one of the plows blind spots.
+This will help ensure that you are not in one of the plow’s blind spots.
 It can also help keep the sand spraying from the back of the plow from damaging your vehicle.
 Also, never pass a plow.
 It is frustrating when they drive under 35 mph, but parts of the road they have not yet cleared may be unsafe.

 Don’t Use Cruise Control